WHM/cPanel is one of the most popular web hosting control panels in the world for Linux-based systems.

 Update Your Operating System

-Your VPS is now ready to being the WHM/cPanel installation.
+Your VPS is now ready to begin the WHM/cPanel installation.

 Starting The WHM / cPanel Installation

-Before you begin, you will need to get a cPanel license.
+Before you begin, you will need to get a cPanel license, or you can install & free trial that lasts 14 days.

-You can search around the internet for a good supplier.
+You can search around the internet for a good license supplier.

 When buying your license you will need to provide your VPS main IP address which will, in turn, be associated with the license as mentioned earlier.